philips-software/docker-openjdk/README.md

                                                                  Infrastructure
 ```

-Talk to the forestkeepers in the `forest`-channel on Slack.
+Talk to the forestkeepers in the `openjdk`-channel on Slack.

 [![Slack](https://philips-software-slackin.now.sh/badge.svg)](https://philips-software-slackin.now.sh)